-Additionally, lawyers may be liable to imprisonment for a term of between 1 and 3 years and additionally may be fined with up to 5,000 TL for:
+Additionally, lawyers may be subject to imprisonment from 1 year to 3 years and additionally may be subject to monetary penalty equal to 5,000 days for:

-Making disclosure to third parties of any information regarding STR;
+Making disclosure to unauthorised third parties of any information regarding STR;

-Refusal to provide information and/or documents to the relevant supervisory personnel or to the MASAK;
+Refusal to provide information and/or documents to the relevant supervisory personnel or to MASAK;

-Failure to keep the recod of or to disclose upon request the relevant transaction information for a period of eight years.
+Failure to keep the record of or to disclose upon request the relevant transaction information for a period of eight years.

 HAVE LAWYERS IN YOUR JURISDICTION BEEN IMPLICATED IN MONEY LAUNDERING, INCLUDING ANY TYPE OF COMPLAINT, ARREST OR PROSECUTION?

-So far, no complaint, arrest or prosecution was filed against a Lawyer with respect to a money laundering offence.
+So far, no complaint, arrest or prosecution has been issued against any lawyer with respect to money laundering offence.